jonthebeef/cursordone/tasks/create-ai-context.md

 - [ ] Example interactions tested

 ## Notes

 AI context should be clear and comprehensive enough for AI to understand and work with the system effectively.

+---

+## Guidelines

+- The fewer lines of code, the better
+- Proceed like a Senior Developer // 10x engineer
+- DO NOT STOP WORKING until task is complete
+- Start reasoning paragraphs with uncertainty, then build confidence through analysis